GreycLab/gmic-community/news/gmic36_en.md

 ===
 [![Tribute to Sébastien Fourey](https://gmic.eu/gmic36/thumbs/gmic_tribute_sebastien.png)](https://gmic.eu/gmic36/img/gmic_tribute_sebastien.jpg)
 _Fig.
 2.1.
-Tribute to Sébastien Fourey, author of G'MIC-Qt, as shown in the “__About__” section of the plugin._
+Tribute to Sébastien Fourey, author of G'MIC-Qt, as shown in the “About” section of the plugin._
 ===

 ## 2.2.
 General Improvements to the Plugin